vvaezian/Data-Science-Fundamentals/pySpark.md

 # the following results in a table with columns A, B, C
 # i.e. it includes the common column once
 joined_tables = table1.join(table2, on="common_col", how="leftouter")

+# When we imported data, Spark guesses column type, but this is not seemless.
+# So we need to check and `cast` to the right type.
+spark_df.dtypes

+# park only handles numeric data.
+That means all of the columns in the DataFrames must be
+# either "integer" or 'doubles' (decimals).

 ```